Sending Money Orders

 2. Go to any Post Office location.

-3. Take cash, a debit card, or a traveler’s check.
+3. Take cash or a debit card.
 You cannot pay with a credit card.

 4. Fill out the money order at the counter with a retail associate.